-Why do 42 other states regulate anesthesia services differently than Michigan?
+Why do 41 other states (and the District of Columbia) regulate anesthesia services differently than Michigan?

 Michigan’s current medical supervision law for Certified Registered Nurse Anesthetists (CRNAs) is anti-health care access, anti-patient, and antiquated.
 Worse, it drives health care costs higher.